foorious-inc/foorious-colibri-guidelines/ALL.md

 We use an API-first approach, where as much of the action as possible happens on the front-end, which communicates with the back-end via REST APIs.

-On the back-end we use the LEMP stack, on the front-end ReactJS (with Redux, if needed).
+On the back-end we use the LAMP stack, on the front-end ReactJS.

 We build a lot of projects that have a short lifespan (web apps for events etc.), and we love to take the opportunity to experiment with new technologies or use stuff that might be gone after 6 months.

 ## 2.1 Back-end

-We use the LEMP stack for custom apps and complicated websites, and WordPress on LEMP/LAMP for simple websites, landing pages, etc.
+We use the LAMP stack for custom apps and complicated websites, and WordPress on LAMP for simple websites, landing pages, etc.

-Reasons to favor LEMP over more trendy technologies (like MEAN and others) are:
+Reasons to favor LAMP over more trendy technologies (like MEAN and others) are:

 * ubiquity
 * most people know and have worked in the ecosystem extensively, it's easier to find people to help us out